vivekSingh1406/AWS-Service/README.md

 - Obtain the public IP address of your EC2 instance and use it to access your application in a web browser

-# Spring Boot AWS S3 File Upload Project
+# Spring Boot AWS-S3 File Upload Project

 This project demonstrates how to upload files directly to Amazon S3 using a Spring Boot application.
 The application allows users to upload files through a web interface, and those files are then stored in an S3 bucket.